-- The Council is entitled to receive a full and detailed disclosure of in-school budgets, purchasing procedures, etc. (See Clause 4-2.13, page 10 of the Local Agreement, for full details.) - One major source of dissatisfaction in schools is programming. - Programming considerations sometimes lead to teachers being asked to teach odd subjects to fill out their timetable.
+- One major source of dissatisfaction in schools is programming. - Programming considerations sometimes lead to teachers being asked to teach odd subjects to fill out their timetable.
 Please read 5-21.04 of the Provincial Entente.
 Even if this clause has been respected, Council can verify whether or not a more reasonable allocation could be made.
 Some administrations "collapse" an entire department and distribute the classes among other teachers.
+It is important to start these discussions early in the spring.